High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Clipped Similar Triangles Method: Missing Details and Proofs

 Then for all $k=0,1,\ldots,N-1$ we have $m_k = 1$ and to achieve $f(y^N) - f(x^*) \le \varepsilon$ with probability at least $1-\beta$ \algname{clipped-SSTM} requires

 iterations/oracle calls. \end{corollary} \begin{proof} We start with showing that for the new choice of $a$ we have $m_k = 1$ for all $k=0,1,\ldots,N-1$.
-Indeed, using the assumptions on the parameters from Thm.~\ref{thm:main_result_clipped_SSTM} we derive
+Indeed, using the assumptions on the parameters from Theorem~\ref{thm:main_result_clipped_SSTM}, we derive

-That is, with the choice of the stepsize parameter $a$ as in \eqref{eq:refined_assumption_on_a_SSTM} the method uses unit batchsizes at each iteration.
+That is, with the choice of the stepsize parameter $a$ as in \eqref{eq:refined_assumption_on_a_SSTM}, the method uses unit batch sizes at each iteration.
 Therefore, iteration and oracle complexities coincide in this case.
 Next, we consider two possible situations. \begin{enumerate} \item If $a = 16384\ln^2\frac{4N}{\beta}$, then

 \item If $a = \frac{5184^{\frac{1+3\nu}{1+\nu}}\cdot 2^{\frac{2(1+5\nu)(1+2\nu)}{(1+\nu)^2}}\sigma^{\frac{2(1+3\nu)}{1+\nu}}C^{\frac{4\nu}{1+\nu}}R_0^{\frac{4\nu}{1+\nu}}\ln^{\frac{1+3\nu}{1+\nu}}\frac{4N}{\beta}}{M_\nu^{\frac{2}{1+\nu}}\varepsilon^{\frac{6\nu}{1+\nu}}}$, then